Polyol: Sugar alcohols

 Sugar alcohols, a class of low molecular weight polyols, are commonly obtained by hydrogenation of sugars.
 They have the formula (CHOH)nH2, where n = 4–6.

 Sugar alcohols are added to foods because of their lower caloric content than sugars; however, they are also, in general, less sweet, and are often combined with high-intensity sweeteners.
 They are also added to chewing gum because they are not broken down by bacteria in the mouth or metabolized to acids, and thus do not contribute to tooth decay.
 Maltitol, sorbitol, xylitol, erythritol, and isomalt are common sugar alcohols.

+Sugar alcohols, such as myoinositol, pinitol, and mannitol, have roles in maintaining cellular water balance and responding to drought or low temperature stress.

 Polymeric polyols

 The term polyol is used for various chemistries of the molecular backbone.
 Polyols may be reacted with diisocyanates or polyisocyanates to produce polyurethanes.
 MDI finds considerable use in PU foam production.
 Polyurethanes are used to make flexible foam for mattresses and seating, rigid foam insulation for refrigerators and freezers, elastomeric shoe soles, fibers (e.g. Spandex), coatings, sealants and adhesives.

-The term "polyol" is also attributed to other molecules containing hydroxyl groups.
+The term polyol is also attributed to other molecules containing hydroxyl groups.
 For instance, polyvinyl alcohol is (CH2CHOH)n with n hydroxyl groups where n can be in the thousands.
 Cellulose is a polymer with many hydroxyl groups, but it is not referred to as a polyol.

 Polyols from recycled or renewable sources

-There are polyols based on renewable sources such as plant-based materials including castor oil and cottonseed oil.
+There are polyols based on renewable sources such as plant-based materials including neem oil, castor oil, and cottonseed oil.
 Vegetable oils and biomass are also potential renewable polyol raw materials.
+Seed oil can even be used to produce polyester polyols.